 Finding a reputable provider who is transparent about both the potential benefits and the possible side effects is essential.
 A trustworthy clinic will help you understand what to expect and will never promise guaranteed outcomes.
 Our team at Miami Stem Cell is committed to providing you with a clear and honest assessment, which you can learn more about on our About Us page.

-Why You Can’t Assume Quality Control
+Why Quality Control Isn’t a Given

 A dangerous myth is that all exosome products are created equal.
 The reality is that quality, purity, and safety can vary dramatically depending on the source and the manufacturing process.
 In some countries, regulatory oversight is minimal, which can lead to inconsistent or even unsafe products.
 You simply cannot assume that a treatment offered in one clinic is the same as one offered in another.